Heistergand/fanfields2/README.md

 # Fan Fields 2
-Fanfields 2 - An INGRESS Fanfield planner plugin for IITC
+An INGRESS fan field planner plugin for IITC

 I finished playing INGRESS a long time ago.
 No more changes will be mad in this repository.
 If you like to get updates to it, developers can FORK THIS PROJECT and continue with it.